 My father started out working as a roast cook in these resorts.
 He then moved on to become the head chef at a local Holiday inn in Liberty, NY, where they served continental and Chinese food.
 We’d hand out a menu with two sections, where the 12 oz.
 Junior Steak, Long Island Duckling, Cordon Bleu, and Chicken Marsala were listed alongside the shrimp with lobster sauce and Moo Goo Gai Pan.

 I quickly learned that a Chinese Chef is only as good as his BBQ ribs.
-It was one of the standards of measurement in those days for being an accomplished Chinese (take-out-style Chinese, anyway) chef.
+How delicious, or not, your Chinese roasted ribs were, was one of the standards of measurement in those days for being an accomplished Chinese (take-out-style Chinese, anyway) chef.
 Only the head chef could or was allowed to make the BBQ sauce and it was a well-guarded secret.

 I have fond memories visiting my father in that kitchen when I was younger and still not old enough to work.
 I would sneak to the back of the kitchen and use my handy pocketknife to cut off a sliver of meat just as it came out of the oven.
 It was totally worth the risk of being scolded for nicking food!
 My father would later use this recipe at the take-out restaurant he opened in New Jersey.

-We used to make this sauce in a 5-gallon bucket at a time, but I have scaled it down to make enough for 2 racks of ribs.
-Here’s how you make it:
+We used to make this Chinese roasted ribs sauce in a 5-gallon bucket at a time, but I have scaled it down to make enough for 2 racks of ribs.
+Here’s how you make it!

-Mix the following ingredients for the BBQ sauce, which makes enough for 2 large racks of ribs.
+Start by making the BBQ sauce.
+This recipe makes enough for 2 large racks of ribs.
 You can also just make 1 rack, and then store half of the sauce in an airtight container for another time.

 - 1 tablespoon salt